Explicit construction of Penrose diagrams for black hole to white hole transition with spacelike thin shells: The Penrose diagram of a Generalized Black-to-White Hole Bouncing Model

+where Eq.~(\ref{metric_after_2nd_trans_in_r}) is used.
+Notice that the explicitly $\tilde{V}$ or $\tilde{U}$ dependent factors in Eqs.~(\ref{Penrose_metric_lower}) and (\ref{Penrose_metric_upper}) are only divergent at the infinities as they should be.
+Then, one can check that Eqs.~(\ref{Penrose_metric_lower}) and (\ref{Penrose_metric_upper}) reduce to the same form at the transition surface $r_{-}=r_{+}=b$, which is the segment $\tilde{V}+\tilde{U}=\frac{\pi}{2}$ in the resulting Penrose diagram.
+This result shows that the coordinates of the resulting Penrose diagram $(\tilde{V}, \tilde{U})$ indeed form a continuous coordinate chart across the thin shell.

-Especially, the condition that a timelike radial geodesic must cross the thin shell smoothly is manifested by the trajectory of it in the resulting Penrose diagram.
-To be specific, by using the coordinates of the resulting Penrose diagram, $(\tilde{V}, \tilde{U})$, such a condition can be formulated as\footnote{A coordinate independent method to formulate the smoothly-crossing condition is given in Ref. \cite{Hong:2022thd}.}
+The condition that a timelike radial geodesic must cross the thin shell smoothly is also manifested by its trajectory in the resulting Penrose diagram.
+This result serves as another confirmation of the continuity of coordinates $(\tilde{V}, \tilde{U})$ around the shell.
+To be specific, by using the coordinates of the resulting Penrose diagram, $(\tilde{V}, \tilde{U})$, such a condition can be formulated as

-We leave the proof in the companion work \cite{WCL}.
-Thus, the coordinates of the resulting Penrose diagram, $(\tilde{V}, \tilde{U})$, can serve as a well-defined coordinate chart covering the entire thin shell and the spacetime around it.
-An example of the resulting Penrose diagram with trajectories of general bounded radial geodesics is given in Fig.~\ref{fig:second_trans_BHtoWH}.
+We leave the proof in the companion work \cite{Lin:2023sxe}.
+(Also notice that a coordinate-independent method to formulate the smoothly-crossing condition can be found in Ref. \cite{Hong:2022thd}.)

 However, fixing the discontinuity at the thin shell in the Penrose diagram comes with a price.
 To see the problem, we calculate the metric in the modified KS coordinates $(V''_{+}, U''_{+})$.
 From Eq.~(\ref{Second_conformal_BHtoWH}), one can easily check that the inverse transformation of the second conformal transformation exists and is given by